vsheahan/Latent-Space-Invaders/METRICS_GLOSSARY.md

 **Why it matters**: Threshold-independent evaluation.
 Shows overall discrimination ability.

-**In this project**: Used to evaluate VAE and ensemble models.
+**In my experiments**: Used to evaluate VAE and ensemble models.

+**When it lied to me**: ROC AUC can look decent even with terrible class imbalance.
+That's why I also check PR AUC.

 ---

 ### PR AUC (Area Under the Precision-Recall Curve)
 **What it measures**: Similar to ROC AUC but focuses on precision-recall trade-off.

-**Why it matters**: Better than ROC AUC for imbalanced datasets (like ours, where attacks are minority class).
+**Why it matters**: Better than ROC AUC for imbalanced datasets (like mine, where attacks are the minority class).

-**In this project**: Used alongside ROC AUC for comprehensive evaluation.
+**In my experiments**: Used alongside ROC AUC for comprehensive evaluation.

+**Lesson learned**: When classes are imbalanced, trust PR AUC more than ROC AUC.
+ROC AUC will gaslight you.

 ---